-Pursuant to Article L. 214-7-4 of the French Financial and Monetary Code, the redemption of shares by the SICAV, and the issue of new shares, may be suspended on a temporary basis by the Board of Directors if this is necessary due to exceptional circumstances and required in the interests of shareholders.
+Pursuant to Article L. 214-7-4 of the French Monetary and Financial Code, the redemption of shares by the SICAV, and the issue of new shares, may be suspended on a temporary basis by the board of directors or executive board if this is necessary due to exceptional circumstances and required in the interests of shareholders.

-If the net assets of the SICAV fall below the minimum regulatory requirement, no redemptions of shares may be made.
+If the net assets of the SICAV (or, where applicable, a sub-fund) fall below the minimum regulatory requirement, no redemptions of shares may be made.